-All references to the Guidance refer to the Gambling Commission's draft Guidance to Licensing Authorities, 5th Edition, published March 2015 and the 4th Edition published September 2012 (as amended 2013).
+All references to the Guidance refer to the Gambling Commission's Guidance to Licensing Authorities.

 Consultation Process

 In accordance with paragraph 349(1) of the Gambling Act 2005, a Licensing Authority must prepare and publish a Statement of Principles that it proposes to apply in exercising its functions.